View All

 2. Next comes the splitting of the instances of data into smaller subsets.
 Each branch would have its own splice, which is connected to the node.

-3. This process then has to be repeated for each branch by using just the instances which come to the branch in question.
+3. This process then has to be repeated for each branch by using just the instances that come to the branch in question.

 4. This recursive process should be stopped if all the instances belong to the same class.